Müjdat Gürsu

-Müjdat Gürsu (13 September 1971 in Silivri, İstanbul – 21 June 1994 in Antalya) was a Turkish footballer.
+Müjdat Gürsu (13 September 1971 – 21 June 1994) was a Turkish footballer.
 He played for Samsunspor.

+Biography

-Gürsu started his professional career with Samsunspor during the 1992-93 season, and won the Turkish Second League (now Turkish Bank Asya First League) in his first year with the club.
+Gürsu was born on 13 September 1971 in Silivri, Istanbul.
+He started his professional career with Samsunspor during the 1992-93 season, and won the Turkish Second League (now Turkish Bank Asya First League) in his first year with the club.
 In his second season, they finished Turkish Super League 5th and won Balkan Cup with his team-mates Cenk İşler, Ahmet Yıldırım, Ertuğrul Sağlam and Daniel Timofte.